quasarframework/quasar/docs/src/pages/quasar-cli/developing-electron-apps/build-commands.md

 You can specify using `electron-builder` to build your app either directly on the command line (`--bundler builder`) or by setting it explicitly within `quasar.conf.js` at `electron.bundler`.
 This flag has no effect when using `electron-packager`.

 Currently (June 2019) supported publishing destinations include Github, Bintray, S3, Digital Ocean Spaces, or a generic HTTPS server.
-More information, including how to create valid publishing instructions, can be found at https://www.electron.build/configuration/publish.
+More information, including how to create valid publishing instructions, can be found [here](https://www.electron.build/configuration/publish).

-Valid options for `-P` are ["onTag", "onTagOrDraft", "always", "never"] which are explained at the above link.
-In addition, you must have valid `publish` configuration instructions in your `quasar.conf.js` at `electron.builder`
+Valid options for `-P` are "onTag", "onTagOrDraft", "always" and "never" which are explained at the above link.
+In addition, you must have valid `publish` configuration instructions in your `quasar.conf.js` at `electron.builder`.

 A very basic configuration to publish a Windows EXE setup file to Amazon S3 might look like this:

 ```
 electron: {
   bundler: 'builder', // set here instead of using command line flag --bundler